-Heathrow Airport Limited's economic airport licence: Consultation on additional guidance for operational resilience plans required under Condition D2.
+Heathrow Airport Limited's economic airport licence: additional guidance for operational resilience plans required under Condition D2.

-On 13 February 2014 we issued a notice granting a licence to Heathrow Airport Limited (HAL), including a requirement in Condition D2 to secure the availability and continuity of airport operation services at Heathrow Airport, particularly in times of disruption.
+On 13 February 2014 we issued a notice under section 15 of the Civil Aviation Act 2012 granting a licence to Heathrow Airport Limited (HAL), including a requirement in Condition D2 to secure the availability and continuity of airport operation services at Heathrow Airport, particularly in times of disruption.
 HAL is required to publish plans setting out how it will do this and those plans are to include any guidance issued by us.
 Condition D2 allows for us to revise the guidance from time to time, following consultation with HAL and other relevant parties.
-We are seeking views on revised guidance which builds on the existing guidance.
+We included high level guidance in the 13 February notice and, in July this year, we consulted on revised publication which builds on the existing guidance.
+We are now issuing the guidance having taken into account the responses to that consultation.